M

 The CTA received Notice to Bargain from ETFO Education Workers on June 13, 2022.
 On September 8, ETFO-EW, the Council of Trustees’ Associations (CTA) and the Crown reached an agreement on matters to be bargained centrally for ETFO Education Workers.

-On March 20, 2020, OPSBA and the Crown reached a tentative settlement of central terms of the collective agreement with ETFO Education Workers.
+On September 22, OPSBA was pleased to announce that the Council of Trustees’ Associations/School Board Associations (CTA) and the provincial government had successfully negotiated a tentative settlement on central terms of a collective agreement with the ETFO Education Workers.

 Canadian Union of Public Employees (CUPE)